-5.3 Decontamination and Removal of Equipment and Structures
+5.3 Decontamination and Removal of Structures and Related Equipment

-In accordance with procedures in Permit Section 9.4.3, all remaining hazardous waste residues and hazardous constituents will be removed from the permitted unit.
+In accordance with the procedures in Permit Section 9.4.3, all remaining hazardous waste residues and hazardous constituents will be removed from the permitted unit.
 The permitted unit's structures and related equipment will be decontaminated, removed, or both and managed appropriately.
-All waste material will be controlled, handled, characterized, and disposed of in accordance with Permit Attachment C (Waste Analysis Plan) and Facility waste management procedures.
+All waste material will be controlled, handled, characterized, and disposed of in accordance with Permit Attachment C (Waste Analysis Plan), Permit Section 9.4.5, and Facility waste management procedures.
 Decontamination activities will ensure the removal of all hazardous waste residues and hazardous constituents from the permitted unit to meet the closure performance standards outlined in Permit Section 9.2.